Mindware-Lab/trident-g-ground-truth/Trident-G-Far-Transfer-Protocol.md

 ---

-## 7. Protocol summary: horizontal transfer cycle
+## 9. Protocol summary: horizontal transfer cycle

-A clean protocol version would be:
+A clean protocol version is:

 ### Phase 1: Establish the invariant